Here come producer prices ...

-The latest reading on producer prices is set for release at the bottom of the hour.
+The latest report on producer prices is set for release at the bottom of the hour.

-Expectations are for the report to show prices were flat in November and down 1.4% compared to the prior year.
+Expectations are for the report to show prices fell 0.2% over last month in September while falling 0.8% over last year, largely owing to the drop in oil prices.

-Excluding the more volatile costs of food and energy prices are expected to rise 0.1% over last month and 0.2% over last year.
+On a “core” basis, prices are expected to rise 0.1% on a monthly basis and 1.2% over last year.

-Producer prices measure the prices received by domestic producers of goods, and so serve as a measure of inflation on the production rather than consumption level.
+Producer prices measure what domestic producers of goods get for their output, often at the first point of sale, and so are seen as measure of overall price inflation at the production, rather than consumption, level of the economy.

 Business Insider Emails & Alerts